Indications for use

 - immediate and persistent tick killing activity for 8 weeks for Rhipicephalus sanguineus.

 Fleas and ticks must attach to the host and commence feeding in order to be exposed to the active substance.
-The onset of effect is within 8 hours of attachment for fleas (C. felis) and 12 hours of attachment for ticks (I. ricinus).

 The product can be used as part of a treatment strategy for the control of flea allergy dermatitis (FAD).